zhuchichi56/CS305-FinalProject/README.md

 Code Design: 9/10
 SpeetTest: 4/10
 BasicTest: 100/100
-Design and Coding all by He Zhu.
+He Zhu designed and coded everything.

 # Set up your repo
 First, clone the repo from github and change the git remote tag::